A lot of traders got excited about solar penny stocks in early 2023…

 I once lost $500,000 of my own money from investing in an illiquid penny stock.
 Trust me, it’s not worth it.
 Get the whole story in my no-cost book “An American Hedge Fund.”

-Here are a few other clean energy stocks and renewable energy penny stocks that could have potential in 2021.
+Here are a few other clean energy stocks and renewable energy penny stocks that could have potential.

 American Battery Metals Corporation (OTCQB: ABML)

 All the power from the sun is great, but only if you can store it.
 And for that, you need batteries.